 A one-hour tutorial, commencing Week 2 of semester.
+[UPDATE: Please note that there is a tutorial meeting in Week 1 of the course to introduce mentors; there is no reading assignment for Week 1 tutorials]

 Tutorial Rooms are posted on SSO.